Potato-OvO/nestedaccess/README.md

 # normal data test.
 print(nestedaccess.get(data, ['foo', 'baz', 'quux', 'grault', 1]))  # Output: 5

-# return default data test.
+# Field does not exist, return default value data test.
 print(nestedaccess.get(data, ['nonexistent'], default='Not found'))  # Output: 'Not found'

 # The field does not exist, no error message data test is returned.